Tsemaye/Tsemaye/README.md

   - Global Sales & Genre Analysis 📊
   - Employee Data Analysis 📈
 - Seeking opportunities to collaborate on innovative data analytics projects.
-- Let's connect on LinkedIn: linkedin.com/in/charisoneyemi | Email: Charisoneyemi@gmail.com
+- Let's connect on LinkedIn: linkedin.com/in/charisoneyemi | Email: charisoneyemi@gmail.com

+- 🌟Romans 1:16🌟

 <!---
 Tsemaye/Tsemaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->